-- (SaferRecruitmentConsortium). https://www.saferrecruitmentconsortium.org/GSWP%20May%202019%20final.pdf education_Sep_2020.pdf - 6.2 We understand that our responsibility to safeguard children requires that we all appropriately share any concerns as soon as a staff member or volunteer suspects/knows of a concern that we may have about children.
+- 7.2 We understand that our responsibility to safeguard children requires that we all appropriately share any concerns as soon as a staff member or volunteer suspects/knows of a concern that we may have about children.
 The first point of contact is the DSL or other members of the Safeguarding Team (in their absence).
 The DSL will inform the Headteacher of any referrals to be made.
-If the concerns are regarding the conduct of a staff member the report is made to the Headteacher.
-If the concerns are regarding the Headteacher then the Chair of Governors should be informed. - 6.3 If a staff member feels they cannot disclose information to their DSL, Headteacher or Governor(s), they must then follow our school's whistleblowing procedures to report their concerns.
-(Whistleblowing Policy). - 6.4 All staff will be versed in our Whistleblowing procedure, understand when it is appropriate to use the procedures and will be given details of the NSPCC whistleblowing helpline. - All staff will be well versed in the school's Child Missing protocols and know and understand that any child that is regularly absent or missing can be a cause for concern and a possible indicator that the child is at risk of abuse or in need or help and support (LIA Child missing in Education procedures).
+If the concerns is in regards to the conduct of a staff member the report is made to the Headteacher.
+If the concerns is regarding the Headteacher then the Chair of Governors should be informed. - 7.3 If a staff member feels they cannot disclose information to their DSL, Headteacher or Governor(s), they must then follow our school's whistleblowing procedures to report their concerns.
+(Whistleblowing Policy).

+- 7.4 All staff will be versed in our Whistleblowing procedure, understand when it is appropriate to use the procedures and will be given details of the NSPCC whistleblowing helpline. - 7.5 All staff will be well versed in the school's Child Missing protocols and know and understand that any child that is regularly absent or missing can be a cause for concern and a possible indicator that the child is at risk of abuse or in need or help and support (LIA Child missing in Education procedures).

-7. Roles and Responsibilities - Further
+8. Roles and Responsibilities - Further

-7.1 Designated Safeguarding Lead (DSL)
+8.1 Designated Safeguarding Lead (DSL)

-Keeping Children Safe in Education September 2022, Annex C, outlines specific responsibilities of the DSL (A member of the School's Leadership Team) and their responsibilities within this role.
+Keeping Children Safe in Education September 2021, Annex C, outlines specific responsibilities of the DSL (A member of the School's Leadership Team) and their responsibilities within this role.
 Our DSL takes lead responsibility for safeguarding and child protection and their key areas of responsibilities include: